jdubya747/nd064-c2-message-passing-projects-starter/README.md

 7. `kubectl apply -f deployment/kafka-deployment.yaml` - Set up the kafka queuing deployment
 8. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the Connection Microservice
 9. `kubectl apply -f deployment/udaconnect-location-svc.yaml` - Set up the service and deployment for the Location Microservice
+9. `kubectl apply -f deployment/udaconnect-location-consume-svc.yaml` - Set up the service that consumes location messages from kafka and processes them
 10. `kubectl apply -f deployment/udaconnect-api-people-svc.yaml` - Set up the service and deployment for the People Microservice
 11. `kubectl apply -f deployment/udaconnect-app.yaml` - Set up the service and deployment for the web app
 12. `sh scripts/run_db_command.sh <POD_NAME>` - Seed your database against the `postgres` pod. (`kubectl get pods` will give you the `POD_NAME`)